mcollina/async-cache-dedupe/README.md

 ### `cache.getSync(name, key)`

 Synchronous variant of `cache.get`.
-Returns the cached value directly when the underlying storage can answer synchronously (currently only `memory`), and returns `undefined` otherwise.
+Returns the cached value directly when the underlying storage can answer synchronously (the in-process `memory` storage), and returns `undefined` otherwise.
 Use this on hot paths where you have already populated the cache and want to avoid the extra event loop tick introduced by `Promise` wrapping.

 `getSync` returns `undefined` if:

 * the key is not in the cache (miss)
 * the entry is expired
-* the configured storage is asynchronous (e.g. `redis`)
+* the configured storage is asynchronous (e.g. `redis` without `syncCache`)
 * a `transformer` is configured with an async `deserialize`

 The `name` must be defined via `cache.define`, otherwise an `Error` is thrown (same behavior as `cache.get`).